 - Use the Basic panel to get the foundations of your image looking as good as it can prior to converting it to Black and White.

-- Convert to Black and White using the B&W Channel Mixer.
+- Convert to Black and White images in Lightroom using the B&W Channel Mixer.

 - Use Luminosity Range Masks to manipulate light and gradually build depth and presence into your Black and White images.